Buoyant Bryson DeChambeau takes three-shot lead after second round of LIV Singapore

 Two-time US Open winner DeChambeau said: “I feel like there are times when I see the golf ball coming out of the window that I want, and it’s consistently doing that, and I feel so comfortable doing that every time, no matter the situation.

-The 32-year-old is still trying to recapture the form that saw him shoot a final-round 58 en route to claiming the LIV Greenbrier event in 2023, and believes he is on the right trajectory.
+The 32-year-old is still trying to recapture the form that saw him shoot a final-round 58 en route to claiming the LIV Greenbrier event in 2023 and he believes he is on the right trajectory.

-He finished joint 24th in the last event in Hong Kong, after tying for third in Adelaide and tied-17th in the season-opener in Riyadh.
+He finished joint-24th at the last event in Hong Kong, after tying for third in Adelaide and placing tied-17th at the season-opener in Riyadh.

 DeChambeau, ranked 41st in the world, said: “I really want to progress and lead up to playing well this weekend, playing well next weekend (in South Africa), and then get ready for the Masters.